eyeson-team/js-docs/content/events/index.md

 ### connection

-Contains update information about your connection status to the eyeson api.
+Contains update information about your connection status to the Eyeson API.

 ```Javascript
 {